gphoto/libgphoto2/HACKING.md

   gcc is a great C compiler, but it isn't installed on everybody's systems (yet!).
-Avoid use of proprietary gcc language extensions and features that aren't available in ANSI C89 compilers.
+Avoid use of proprietary gcc language extensions and features that aren't available in C99 compilers.
 Sure, there's probably some code that would be more elegant using a gcc language extension, but somebody, somewhere will be denied the use of the best digital camera application in existence because of it.

-  This also applies to new standard C features that appeared in the C99 specification of the language.
-There is not much support yet in the installed base of C compilers to allow unrestricted use, but this will change as time goes by.
+  This also applies to new standard C features that appeared in later specification of the C language.
+There is varying support in the installed base of C compilers to allow unrestricted use, but this will change as time goes by.
 In the meantime, use `autoconf` to detect if the feature is available at run-time and act appropriately.

-  Although one-line comments starting with `//` have been available in most compilers for several years, they were only officially added to the ANSI C99 spec and some compilers out there still don't support them.
+  Although one-line comments starting with `//` have been available in most compilers for several years, they were only officially added to the C99 spec and some compilers out there still don't support them.
 The `inline` keyword also falls into the same category, but configure tests for this feature at compile time and supplies the appropriate inline keyword as a macro.
 Finally, don't add